cmizchii/TwistandE/README.md

 ## 👩🏽‍💻 Author

-Built by shima
+Built by **shima**
-Self-taught developer learning modern frontend development ✨
+Frontend developer focused on JavaScript and modern web tooling.